oneapi-src/level-zero-spec/scripts/tools/SYSMAN.rst

 Scheduler operations
 ~~~~~~~~~~~~~~~~~~~~

-On some devices, it is possible to change the way the scheduler executes
+Scheduler components control how workloads are executed on accelerator
-workloads.
-To find out if this is supported, execute the function
+engines and how to share the hardware resources when multiple workloads are
-::${t}SysmanSchedulerGetCurrentMode() and check that it does not return
+submitted concurrently.
+This policy is referred to as a scheduler mode.

-an error.
+The available scheduler operating modes are given by the enum

-The available scheduler operating modes are given by the enum ::${t}_sched_mode_t:
+::${t}_sched_mode_t and summarized in the table below:

 +-------------------------------------+-------------------------------------+
 | Scheduler mode                      | Description                         |